srijken/web-www-v2/content/why-our-work-matters/_index.en.md

     When cybercriminals discover a vulnerability in a system,  they will try to create a way to *exploit* it, to achieve actions on objectives.
 An *exploit* is a malicious piece of code or script that can be used to take advantage of a system's vulnerability.

     When cybercriminals can exploit a vulnerability in a system to gain access to critical systems, they can potentially view, modify, delete, and/or extract sensitive data.
 As soon as an intruder gets in, secrets are no longer secret.
 If an organisation doesn't find and mitigate vulnerabilities in time, the consequences can be severe, ranging from financial losses to irreparable damage to the organisation's reputation.

+    Cybercriminals often prefer to create exploits for big, well-known issues because they can use those exploits to create powerful, cheap attacks that have worked for many years and on many systems.
   image: ""
   Alt tag for image: ""
   learnmore: /dictionary/